electricitymaps/electricitymaps-contrib/DATA_SOURCES.md

 ### Cross-border transmission capacity data sources

 Cross-border transmission capacities between the zones are centralized in the [config/exchanges](https://github.com/electricitymaps/electricitymaps-contrib/tree/master/config/exchanges) folder.
 Capacities are included in the respective exchange configurations.
 Values in the `capacity` maps are in MW.
+The value prefaced with `-` is the export capacity and the value not prefaced is the import capacity.
+Direction is determined by alphabetical sorting of the zone keys.

 #### For the nordic and baltic countries capacities are availible from [Nord Pool](https://www.nordpoolgroup.com/en/Market-data1/Dayahead/Capacities1/Capacities/key1/hourly/?view=table)